otwcode/open-doors-eFiction/README.md

     where:

     - `python` is the path to your Python 3.7+ interpreter
-    - `CODENAME` is the short name for the archive you're processing
+    - `CODENAME` is the short name for the archive you're processing with no underscores, spaces or punctuation
-    - `PATH-TO-WORKING-DIRECTORY` is the full path where you want the working files to go (eg: /Users/myusername/otw/thearchivename).
+    - `PATH-TO-WORKING-DIRECTORY` is the absolute path where you want the working files to go (eg: /Users/myusername/otw/thearchivename).
+Working files will include multiple backups of the various steps in this process.
 1. Follow the instructions on screen.

+Note that the process will create databases and tables in MySQL as well as files in the designated folder.
+All the databases will be prefixed with CODENAME.

 ## Where to find the original files
-You will need to know the location of the following elements which should be present in the zip file uploaded by the original archivist:
+You will need to know the location of the following elements.
+They should be present in the zip file uploaded by the original archivist; decompress the zip and make sure you have the paths:
-1. A dump of the original database: this will usually be a file with the .sql extension either in the zip file or in the root of the folder in the backup.
+1. A **dump of the original database**: this will usually be a file with the .sql extension either in the zip file or in the root of the folder in the backup.
-1. The stories folder: eFiction sites typically keep all the chapter contents in a `stories` folder, where the subfolders are author ids, and the filenames the chapter ids.
+1. The **stories** folder: eFiction sites typically keep all the chapter contents in a `stories` folder, where the subfolders are author ids, and the filenames the chapter ids.

 It isn't unusual for backups to include the entire hard drive of the original web server, including multiple